Designated Senior Mental Health

-Brightcore Consultancy delivers training for Senior Mental Health Leads in schools and colleges which meets the Department for Education’s quality criteria and has been very highly rated during the quality assurance process.
-It has an average delegate rating of 4.95 out of 5 for overall quality (please see our many fantastic testimonials here)
+Brightcore Consultancy delivers Designated Senior Mental Health Lead training in schools and colleges which meets the Department for Education’s quality criteria, and our course is the highest rated of all the nationally DfE approved Senior Mental Health Lead training courses, scoring a perfect 5/5 in each of the 9 DfE quality assurance standards during the quality assurance process.
+It also has an incredible average delegate rating of 4.97 out of 5 for overall quality, with 100% of former delegates recommending the course - see our many fantastic testimonials here.

 -